aarushi4-ux/aarushi4-ux/README.md

 I'm interested in things that exist outside a dataset too.

-**🔭 Astronomy** — especially computational approaches to exoplanets, cosmology, and scientific data.
+**🔭 Astronomy** — especially computational approaches to exoplanets,cosmology, and scientific data.

-**🤿 Scuba Diver** — the serenity in the silence, the beauty of the ocean life
+**🤿 Scuba Diver** — the serenity in the silence and the beauty of the ocean biodiversity staggers me.

-**📚 Books & Writing** — fiction, literature, research, and writing about things I find interesting on substack.
+**📚 Books & Writing** — fiction, literature, research, and writing about things I find interesting on Substack.

 **🎨 Art & Creativity** — because not everything needs to be optimized.